 Ideal CPD training for the canine practitioner, or any interested dog owner.Course Costs: £45 (online access to information)

-This two part course is a requirement for those taking part in the equine certificate courses, and is open to anyone interested in learning about horses.
-Participants must have had some basic handling skills with horses.
+This two part course is a requirement for those taking part in the equine certificate courses, and is open to anyone interested in learning about equine behaviour and behaviour related training exercises.